mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 program experience.

-The idea was that we'd take over one of Scouts Victoria's largest Scout camps, (Mafeking Rover Park, about 2 hours north-east of Melbourne) and invite various Activity Teams to each run activities, and use RadioActiv8 to run the entire event by sending patrols to activities based on pre-selected patrol preferences, walking distance, activity capacity, and availability.
+The idea was that we'd take over one of Scouts Victoria's largest Scout camps, invite various Activity Teams to each run activity, and use RadioActiv8 to run the entire event by sending patrols to activities based on pre-selected patrol preferences, walking distance, activity capacity, and availability.

 The first step was to create a _Star Trek: Survival_ website.
 The Program team compiled a list of 18 individual activities for the 2022 event, with 18 additional activities added to the 2024 event.

-Each activity was published online, and included an immersive Trek-themed narrative a list of "I can..." skill-based statements that facilitate Scouts Australia's award scheme components, ready for peer-review and presentation back in their Scout Groups post-event.
+Each activity was published online, and included an immersive Trek-themed narrative, and a list of "I can..." skill-based statements that facilitate Scouts Australia's award scheme components, ready for peer-review and presentation back to their Scout Groups post-event.

 ![FIXME Get an "I Can" statement list from STS mission ]